alexisNorthcoders/adventCode2023/README.md

 # adventCode2023

-This is the first time me trying this challenge.
+This is the first time I'm trying this challenge.

 Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.